Frequently Asked Questions About Walt Disney World

 Some less-known events that may affect crowds, park hours/experiences and/or traffic at Walt Disney World:

 - ABC’s Very Merry Christmas Day Parade footage is taped in advance in Magic Kingdom, usually shortly after Thanksgiving.
-(For 2012 it was November 30 and December 1.)
 The exact dates are often not released publicly, but they usually leak out a few weeks prior.
 Unless you want to watch the production process, you may want to avoid Magic Kingdom on those dates, because the taping creates crowd problems.
 Also, some shows or parades may be cancelled or rescheduled.
 The Christmas Day Parade is broadcast on ABC on December 25 each year.

 Click on this link and enter MCO (the Orlando airport code) and the dates of your planned trip, to see historical weather patterns.

-- To learn more about what Disney can offer for your special occasion (birthday, anniversary, etc), click here.
+- Find out what Disney can offer for your special occasion (birthday, anniversary, etc.).

-- For info on special events and festivals that may be taking place during your visit, click here.
+- Learn more about what special events and festivals may be taking place during your visit.

 I saw a website or an “e-book” that says it can save me a ton of money on my vacation — if I pay for it.

 There are several websites out there that claim they’ll share the secret of saving big money on Disney vacations.
 The thing is, they want you to pay a monthly or annual fee for the information.
-I have investigated many of these sites, and at the risk of tooting my own horn, I can honestly say you’ll get more and better information right here on MouseSavers.com — for FREE.
+We have investigated many of these sites, and at the risk of tooting our own horn, we can honestly say you’ll get more and better information right here on MouseSavers.com — for FREE.

 Likewise, there are many “e-books” being sold on eBay, claiming to share exclusive secrets about how to save money on your Disney vacation.
 Many of these “e-books” are selling copyrighted material from MouseSavers.com and other useful (and FREE) websites like Deb Wills’ allearsnet.com.
 Some of the “e-books” on eBay are literally nothing more than a list of links to various websites.

-Quite a few of the “e-books” I’ve checked out contained wildly outdated, erroneous or just plain wrong information.
-I’ve even seen some that advocated fraud, such as acquiring a Florida ID (which is a felony if you aren’t a resident) in order to buy discounted tickets!
+Quite a few of the “e-books” we’ve checked out contained wildly outdated, erroneous or just plain wrong information.
+We’ve even seen some that advocated fraud, such as acquiring a Florida ID (which is a felony if you aren’t a resident) in order to buy discounted tickets!

 In short, don’t waste your money.